We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 Is the brake wide enough for your skis?

-Your skis’ waist width will determine the ski binding brake width (the distance between the two brake arms).
-For example, if your skis are 80mm wide at the waist, you will need bindings with a brake width of at least 80mm and no wider than 95mm.
-A brake width should not be much more than 15mm wider than the ski’s waist width.
-If your binding brakes are too narrow they will not clear the edges of your skis and will not deploy properly if your ski comes off.
-However, if your brakes are too wide they will drag when you put your skis on edge to turn or as you cross a steep traverse.
+Your skis’ waist width will determine the ski brake width (the distance between the two brake arms).
+For example, if your skis are 80mm wide at the waist, you will need bindings with a brake width of at least 80 mm and preferably no wider than 95 mm.
+If your brakes are too narrow they will not clear the edges of your skis and will not deploy properly when your ski comes off.
+If your brakes are too wide they may drag when you put your skis on edge, especially on steeper terrain.

 Wide brakes for fat powder skis can often be purchased separately.
 The narrow brake is removed from the ski bindings and replaced with the new wide brake.
-Please have a certified ski technician make the brake switch.
+Not all binding models offer user swappable brakes, so ask your shop and have a certified technician perform the work if needed.

 Shop Ski Binding Brakes